A Small and Fast BERT for Chinese Medical Punctuation Restoration: Introduction

 \section{Introduction}

-Automatic punctuation restoration is a significant post-processing step of automatic speech recognition (ASR) systems.
-In the medical field, Electronic Medical Record systems (EMRs) employ ASR technology to assist doctors to input medical reports instead of typing them out manually, which improves the work efficiency of doctors~\cite{hodgson2016risks,salloum2017deep}.
-However, the absence of punctuation marks in ASR-generated transcripts strongly influences the comprehensiveness of medical reports.
-Thus, it is non-trivial to predict and insert punctuation marks for ASR-generated transcripts or many text processing applications.
+Automatic punctuation restoration is a crucial post-processing step of ASR systems.
+In the medical field, Electronic Medical Record systems (EMRs) leverage ASR technology to assist doctors in inputting medical reports rather than typing them manually, thereby enhancing the efficiency of medical professionals~\cite{hodgson2016risks,salloum2017deep}.
+However, the absence of punctuation marks in ASR-generated transcripts significantly impacts the comprehensiveness of medical reports.
+Consequently, it is non-trivial to predict and insert punctuation marks for ASR-generated transcripts or numerous text processing applications~\cite{fu2021improving}.

 Over the past few years, the mainstream of punctuation restoration can be divided into three categories: 1) The first line~\cite{lin2020joint,huang2021token,shi2021incorporating} views punctuation restoration as a sequence labeling or token classification problem, which predicts whether each token is followed by a punctuation mark or not.
 2) Second, some researchers~\cite{klejch2017sequence,wang2018self} treated it as a Seq2Seq task, which inputs a non-punctuation sequence and outputs a punctuated one.
 3) The others~\cite{zhu2022unified,sunkara2020multimodal} propose a multi-modal framework to learn hybrid representations from audio and text samples for downstream classifiers to perform punctuation restoration.